PeterWangIntel/crosswalk-website/Rebasing-our-forks.md

     ```

 ## Rebasing chromium-crosswalk
 Again, the rebasing process for chromium-crosswalk is very similar to the one for blink-crosswalk.
-The differences are in some branch names upstream and in the fact that it is much more likely that we have commits on top of the upstream ones than for blink-crosswalk.
+The differences are in some branch names upstream, the fact that it is much more likely that we have commits on top of the upstream ones than for blink-crosswalk and, most importantly, we rebase on top of a **tag** instead of a branch.

 The parts of the process that are similar to blink-crosswalk have shorter descriptions here.
 Please refer to the blink-crosswalk section for more detailed explanations of each step.
 It's not possible to emphasize enough how important it is not to follow the steps blindly, so read up and understand what is going on first.